 3) What would spoil your trip if the airline lost your checked luggage.

-Essentials are not a toothbrush and a clean pair of pants.
+Essentials do not include a toothbrush and a clean pair of pants.
 These are easy to replace, should the worst happen.

-Essentials are anything specific to you that would leave you feeling ill or supremely uncomfortable if you were without them for even twelve hours.
-They are also often difficult to replace
+Essentials are anything specific to you that would make you feel ill or supremely uncomfortable without it and which are difficult to replace.

 If you’re heading to somewhere similar to where you came from, you can muddle on through in the same clothes you’re wearing for a day or two while you sort yourself out.
 You may feel icky beyond the threshold of ick but you can do it.